OpenMS/pyopenms-docs/docs/source/map_alignment.rst

 - MapAlignmentAlgorithmKD
 - MapAlignmentTransformer

-To perform a simple linear alignment we can employ the algorithm the MapAlignmentAlgorithmPoseClustering.
+To perform a simple linear alignment we can employ the algorithm MapAlignmentAlgorithmPoseClustering.
 In the example below it is used for the alignment of feature maps.

 Download Example Data
 *********************